emaloney/MBDataEnvironment/README.md

 $cats.count
 ```

-When that expression is evaluated, the Mockingbird expression engine accesses the `count` property of the `NSArray` instance associated with the variable named "`cats`", and returns that value.
+When that expression is evaluated, the Mockingbird expression engine accesses the `count` property of the `NSArray` instance associated with the variable named `cats`, and returns that value.

-In this example, the value of the expression `$cats.count` would be an `NSNumber` instance containing the integer value `3`.
+In this example, the value of the expression `$cats.count` would be an `NSNumber` containing the integer value `3`.

 > **Note:** The Mockingbird expression engine doesn't handle *primitives* (non-objects) directly.
 As a result, primitive types are wrapped in their equivalent Cocoa class. `NSUInteger` and `BOOL`, for example, are wrapped in `NSNumber` instances.